Embed | Sales prefill values

 Prefill actions allow you to customize how a field behaves when it has been prefilled.
 By default, a prefilled field will remain visible and editable.
 You can use prefill actions to specify alternative behavior.
 The options are:

-Here is an example of a quote schema with the prefill actions prop:
+Below is an example of a quote schema component with the prefill actions prop of disabled

 {